ReferralCandy/woocommerce-referralcandy/readme.txt

 = 2.0.0 =
 * Plugin now uses the API integration of ReferralCandy
+* Only orders marked as completed are submitted to ReferralCandy
 * Orders created from the Woocommerce dashboard are now registered in the ReferralCandy dashboard

 = 1.3.7 =